salvador-rios/salvador.github.io/README.md

 [Code](/projects/Predicting_and_Understanding_Spanish_Wine_Ratings.ipynb)

-Skills: data cleaning, EDA, correlation matrix, feature engineering, pipelines

-Tools Used: Python, Pandas, Scikit-learn, Matplotlib, Seaborn, Pipelines, Linear Regression, Logistic Regression, RandomForest, Tensorflow
+Skills: Data Cleaning, EDA, Correlation Matrix, Feature Engineering, Pipelines Tools Used: Python, Pandas, Scikit-learn, Matplotlib, Seaborn, Linear Regression, Logistic Regression, RandomForest, Tensorflow

 Description: Wine is not just a drink, it's a culture, especially in Spain, where winemaking is an integral part of life.
 This project analyzes a dataset of Spanish wines, aiming to understand what makes a great wine.
 We explore various factors like wine regions, prices, and types to uncover patterns, and then predict the ratings of these wines based on those features.